MicrocontrollersDev/Alternatives/docs/launcher/prism_mac.md

 First, we need to download and setup Java to be able to use Prism Launcher.
 Unlike the default Minecraft launcher, Prism does not come bundled with a default Java, and so we must install it ourselves.

 Minecraft 1.16 and below all use Java 8, 1.17-1.20.4 use Java 17, and 1.20.5+ use Java 21.
-I recommend installing all to make it simpler to use different versions of Minecraft whenever you want.
+I recommend installing all to make it simpler to use different versions of Minecraft whenever you want, however if you don't plan on playing 1.17-1.20.4, just Java 8 and 21.

 In order to download Java, we will first need to choose our distribution.

-??? note "Apple Silicon - M1/M2/M3"
+??? note "Apple Silicon - M1/M2/M3/M4"

     Head to the [Zulu download page](https://www.azul.com/downloads/#downloads-table-zulu).
 Adoptium is an open source Java distribution that does not require a paid account to install, and is made by the Eclipse Foundation, a very reputable source.
 To install, we will use the dropdown boxes to make it easier to find the versions of Java we need